code4coin/001-SQL-Structured-Query-Language-/001 SQL FOR DATA ENGINEERS/001 Exercises/000 EXECUTE THIS FIRST.md

-# Execute This First
+# EXECUTE THIS FIRST
-Below are the table structure and data, which will be utilized for the sql exeution, and learning new concepts
+Below are the table structure and data, which will be utilized for the sql exercises, and learning new concepts.
+Therefore, access the given platform and execute sql queries from the section "SQL QUERIES TO EXECUTE" to create tables with sample data.

 ---

-## Platform
+## PLATFORM
-We will utilize Programiz online SQL Complier website to create these tables

-Practice SQL commands online using: [Programiz SQL Online Compiler](https://www.programiz.com/sql/online-compiler)
+We will utilize Programiz online SQL Complier website to create these tables Practice SQL commands online using: [Programiz SQL Online Compiler](https://www.programiz.com/sql/online-compiler)

 ---

-## SQL Commands
+## SQL QUERIES TO EXECUTE
 **SQL Foundation: Below SQL table will be used across all exercises**

 ```sql